rmelo19/rmelo19-fpga/README.md

 # rmelo19-fpga
-This is were I store my FPGA projects.
+This is where I store my FPGA projects.

+I am currently using the development board offered by Digilent, Zybo, which has a Xilinx SoC Zync-7000.